theprimarybrain/theprimarybrain.github.io/_posts/2023-04-10-Spring-Chick-STEM-Challenges.md

   credit: Laurin Brainard
   creditlink: ""
 ---
-Easter was yesterday and if your family is anything like ours, then you may find yourself with quite the problem on your hands today… More candy peeps than you know what to do with!
+Easter was yesterday and if your family is anything like ours, then you may find yourself with quite the problem on your hands today… More candy chicks than you know what to do with!

-Every year I see the debates on social media about whether or not people like the taste of candy peeps.
+Every year I see the debates on social media about whether or not people like the taste of candy chicks.
 Whether you are team delicious or team no thank you (that’s me!), I have two perfect activities from my [Spring STEM Challenges](https://www.teacherspayteachers.com/Product/Spring-STEM-Challenges-Writing-Activities-9257591?utm_source=PB%20Blog&utm_campaign=Spring%20STEM%20Challenges) to help you use up these bright colored treats in a really fun way!

 ## 1. Build a Spring Chick Raft